 PID Controller Tuning & Advanced Process Control Techniques

-Course is designed for engineers and technicians and includes basic terminology and building blocks of process control and advanced process control techniques.
+Our modular course is designed for engineers and technicians and includes basic terminology and building blocks of process control and advanced process control techniques.
 The course consists of classroom and lab time.
 Attendees will use software tools to tune loops and implement advanced controls.

 Day 1 - PID Controller Tuning

-Learn how to perform effective and time-efficient tuning of single-input single-output PID controllers.
+On day 1, learn how to perform effective and time-efficient tuning of single-input single-output PID controllers.
 The lecture material is supported and reinforced through detailed exercises which are performed using a process simulator and INTUNE PID Tuning Tools software.

 This course begins with a review of the fundamentals of process control, moves to a practical treatment of PID algorithms, shows how to identify models for each of your applications and culminates in the use of these models in determining the optimal PID tuning parameters.
 Along the way, you are exposed to easy-to-use techniques for tuning PID controllers and trained on how to recognize those applications for which PID controller tuning is not necessarily the root cause of substandard process control.

 The Basics and Language of Process Control Process Control is a field of expertise which uses terminology and acronyms which are very specific to control.
 Concepts such as reverse and directing acting, open-loop vs. closed-loop, and parallel vs. interactive PID control will be reviewed and discussed.

 What is most important for your applications?
 The ability to effectively and quickly reject disturbances?
 The ability to track setpoint changes as quickly as possible?
 Minimizing any process variable “overshoot” of the setpoint?
 An in-depth discussion of how to set your goals and how your goals will impact your controller tuning will be presented.